stuartellis/stuartellis-site-hugo/content/articles/shell-scripting.md

 # The Shebang Line: /bin/sh and /bin/bash

 Start your shell scripts with the shebang for either _sh_ or _bash_.
 The _bash_ shebang means that the script may use syntax that is specific to Bash.
-The _sh_ shebang means that the script should follow the syntax of the [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell), which implemented by many shells, including Bash, and the [Almquist](https://en.wikipedia.org/wiki/Almquist_shell) shell that is part of Busybox.
+The _sh_ shebang means that the script should follow the syntax of the [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell), which is implemented by many shells.
+The shells that support Bourne syntax include Bash, and the [Almquist](https://en.wikipedia.org/wiki/Almquist_shell) shell that is part of Busybox.

 The shebang line for _sh_ is: